Blackwolf499/SpartanStudy/README.md

 - Rooms Completed
 - Daily Ladder
 - Percentile Change.
 - Count Down clock [25 minutes]
 - Menu Items to Start, Pause, Restart.

-SpartanStudy, a text-based application is displayed exclusively using Curses.
-Curses was a library developed for BSD UNIX.
-I wanted to create a tool that felt like and resembled an "old-school" application, in which it was entirely text-based.

 It updates and logs your global positional ranking every 60 seconds by accessing an API that TryHackMe hadn't secured properly (many of their APIs have access control enabled).